Stability of local tip pool sizes: Notations and setting

-The nature of the random distribution $\Delta_{i}(j)$ is important in the context of distributed systems.
-In a fully synchronous system, the distributions $\Delta_{i}(j)$ are almost surely bounded, and the bound is known and used in the protocol.
-In a fully asynchronous system, there is no fixed upper bound on the delays; the distributions $\Delta_{i}(j)$ have infinite support.
-As a result, a fully asynchronous system relies less on precise timing and can tolerate a higher degree of latency or delay.
-This can make it more resilient and less prone to failure, but it can also make it less efficient for applications that require low latency and high reliability.

-The concept of partial synchrony in a distributed system refers to a system that falls between a fully synchronous system and a fully asynchronous system; we refer to \cite{DwLySt:88} for more details.
+Three classical synchrony regimes are distinguished in the distributed-systems literature~\cite{DwLySt:88}.
+In a \emph{fully synchronous} system, the delay distributions $\Delta_{i}(j)$ are bounded by a known constant that is used in the protocol design.
+In a \emph{fully asynchronous} system, no finite upper bound on delays is assumed.
+Full synchrony is too restrictive for real-world networks, where delays fluctuate unpredictably, while full asynchrony precludes many useful protocol guarantees.
+The \emph{partial synchrony} model strikes a practical middle ground: a finite delay bound exists but is unknown and not exploited by the protocol.

-\begin{ass}[Partial Synchronicity] There exists some $\Delta<\infty$ such that The exact value of $\Delta$ is unknown, and its value is not used in the protocol design. \end{ass} This assumption means that there is a finite (but unknown) time for a node to receive information from another node.
-Usually, distributed ledgers are using P2P networks as a means to exchange information.
+\begin{ass}[Partial synchrony] There exists some $\Delta<\infty$ such that The exact value of $\Delta$ is unknown, and its value is not used in the protocol design. \end{ass} This assumption is compatible with a wide range of communication mechanisms (direct broadcast, gossip protocols, relay networks): whichever dissemination scheme is used, it suffices that every block reaches every node within a finite time bound.

-Nodes communicate directly with each other, rather than through a central server, to exchange information; in our situation, this information consists of blocks.
-One approach to exchanging information in a P2P network is through a technique called ``gossiping''.
-In gossiping, a node sends a piece of information to a (random) subset of its neighbours, and each of those neighbours then sends the information to a subset of their own neighbours, and so on.
-This can allow for the rapid dissemination of information throughout the network, even if some nodes are offline or unable to communicate directly with each other, ensuring a finite time to transmit information between two nodes.